 Strangely enough, people who make exorbitant paychecks and profits as owners of businesses and CEOs and CFOs, and Doctors, Lawyers, Dentists, Stock brokers, people receiving dividends from their stock portfolios and Indian chiefs who own gambling casinos in Miami have just the opposite effect on the economy.
 Their pay increases do not cause inflation or increase prices; instead their extra money acts as a stimulus to the economy, promotes investment at home and abroad, creates jobs everywhere and, in general, makes the world a better place for everybody to live.

-It goes like this: if you give Bitt Homney or Ronald Trumpet (fictitious names of two very rich people) or some such wealthy person another billion dollars a week, as opposed to giving another dollar a week to each employee at the Nike factory in Slumbovia, or Bumslavia, or Weallstarvingistan – nothing negative, economically, occurs.
-Prices do not go up because Bitt, or The Ronald or another among the minority of the rich has more money.
+It goes like this: if you give Michael Jordan or some such wealthy person another billion dollars a week, as opposed to giving another dollar a week to each employee at the Nike factory in Slumbovia, or Bumslavia, or Weallstarvingistan - nothing negative, economically, occurs.
+Prices do not go up because Michael Jordan or another among the minority of the rich has more money.
 They already have everything they ever wanted.
 They don’t need to buy anything.
 How many Hummers, BMWs, yachts, and diamond rings can one person have?
 Besides if the price of a quarter mile long yacht goes from 147 million to 150 million who would notice.
 This increase wouldn’t even make it into the pages of Money Magazine.

 On the other hand, an extra dollar in the pockets of a bunch of poor people automatically throws any economy into a tailspin.
 Right off, the price of M-D 20-20 skyrockets along with bread, peanut butter, and Chevrolet automobiles.
 This hits the commodity and retail markets immediately.
 The price of grain and legumes all over the world goes nuts.
 Farmers instantly begin double cropping, planting in-between the rows, and doubling up on fertilizers and polluting pesticides; government subsidies go through the roof, while profits to the farmers go down and the price of a tomato at the IGA in Wisconsin goes to a buck-fifty apiece.
 General Motors has to increase production, but the cost of labor in the U.S. is bankrupting them; so their new plant in China gets the contract while the DuPont family sells off all of their shares in Aunt Jemima Pancakes.
 It’s chaos.